-Malignant mesothelioma prognosis is poor, as often the disease will be diagnosed in its later stages after symptoms have appeared.
-However, there are several treatment options for the management of the cancer.
-Among these are mesothelioma chemotherapy, radiation therapy, and surgical resection.
-Chemotherapeutic and radiation therapy methods are more likely but surgery is often an option for those whose disease is diagnosed early enough.
+Mesothelioma prognosis is poor, as often the disease will be diagnosed in its later stages after symptoms have appeared.
+However, there are several treatment options for the management of this type of cancer.

 More aggressive therapies are now possible for patients with mesothelioma diagnosed in its earlier stages.
-For instance, extrapleural pneumonectomy is now possible in many pleural mesothelioma patients who are deemed eligible for aggressive surgery.
+For example, extrapleural pneumonectomy is now an option for many pleural mesothelioma patients who are deemed eligible for aggressive surgery.
 Extrapleural pneumonectomy involves the removal of the entire affected lung, the pericardium, the pleura, and the diaphragm.
-This aggressive surgery is performed frequently in early stage mesothelioma patients by Dr. David Sugarbaker at the Brigham and Women's Hospital in Boston, MA.
+This aggressive surgery is performed frequently in early stage mesothelioma patients by Dr. David Sugarbaker.Top Mesothelioma Doctors in the Country

-Malignant pleural mesothelioma is the most common type of mesothelioma and occurs in the mesothelial membrane surrounding the chest cavity and lungs.
-Pleural mesothelioma, because it is more common than other varieties of the malignancy, has had more research invested in it.
-Pleural mesothelioma represents approximately 70% of all mesothelioma diagnoses.
+Malignant pleural mesothelioma accounts for about 70% of mesothelioma cases, and it occurs in the mesothelial membrane surrounding the chest cavity and lungs.
+As the most common form of the malignancy, pleural mesothelioma has had more research invested in it, and there are a variety of treatment options available for it.

 How is Malignant Mesothelioma diagnosed?

-Misdiagnosis is not uncommon in patients of the malignant mesothelioma, because the disease's symptoms so closely resemble those of other related conditions, including lung cancer, and other respiratory ailments.
-For this reason those who are at high-risk of mesothelioma (including those with asbestos history) should consult with physicians and cancer centers well versed in the treatment and diagnosis of malignant mesothelioma.
+Misdiagnosis is easy with malignant mesothelioma, because the disease's symptoms so closely resemble those of other related conditions such as lung cancer or other respiratory ailments.
+For this reason those who are at high-risk of mesothelioma due to asbestos exposure should consult with physicians and cancer centers well versed in the treatment and diagnosis of malignant mesothelioma.

 Unfortunately, many of those diagnosed with malignant mesothelioma have incurred illness as a result of a negligent exposure to asbestos.
-It is now clear that many asbestos manufacturers were well aware of the hazards of asbestos and asbestos exposure.
-Hundreds of thousands of laborers and workers have been exposed in shipyards, power plants, factories, and other jobsites – thousands of which develop malignant mesothelioma each year.
+It’s now clear that many asbestos manufacturers were well aware of the hazards of asbestos and asbestos exposure.
+Hundreds of thousands of laborers and workers have been exposed in shipyards, power plants, factories, and other jobsites – thousands of whom develop malignant mesothelioma each year.